logic-teaching/logic-teaching.github.io/translating2.md

 Chapter [\[chap:manysorted\]](#chap:manysorted){reference-type="ref"
 reference="chap:manysorted"} which can handle this).

-N*A common mistake in translating*.
+# A common mistake in translating.

 One common mistake in translating is to use multiple symbols for one and the same natural language word.
 For instance, consider "Claire studies and Claire works."
 The correct translation is $Sc\wedge Wc$.
 An incorrect translation is $Sc\wedge Wd$.